logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 Each field has meta data associated with it, the `meta` property returned from `useField` contains information about the field:

-- `valid`: The current field validity, it starts off with `true` until the field is validated on mounted which will then reflect it's actual state
+- `valid`: The current field validity, automatically updated for you.
-- `touched`: If the field was blurred (unfocused), updated by the `handleBlur` function.
+- `touched`: If the field was **touched**, can be updated with `setTouched` on `useField` return value.
-- `dirty`: If the field value was updated, both `handleChange` and `handleInput` update this flag.
+- `dirty`: If the field value was updated, you cannot change its value.
 - `pending`: If the field's validations are still running, useful for long running async validation.
 - `initialValue`: The field's initial value, it is `undefined` if you didn't specify any.